fMBN-E: Efficient Unsupervised Network Structure Ensemble and Selection for Clustering: Experiments

 The comparison strategy is described as follows.
-For the image datasets, we copied the ranking lists of the image clustering methods from {\url{https://paperswithcode.com/}}, which reflects the state-of-the-art performance on the datasets.
-Note that here we omit self-supervised deep learning based methods, given that they actually have strong handcrafted supervised signals to train the networks, where the signals are efficiently obtained from the intrinsic structure of data instead of heavy manual labeling.
-Note also that many of the referenced image clustering methods have adopted prior knowledge (e.g. convolutional structures for image data, or multi-modal information \cite{abavisani2018deep}), data augmentation (e.g. DDC-DA \cite{ren2020deep}), hyperparameter tuning with the ground-truth labels (e.g. DSSC \cite{lim2020doubly}), etc., that our methods do not use.
-For the small-scale Dermatology and New-Thyroid datasets that deep learning methods usually do not handle with, we compared with 12 representative clustering ensemble methods, which are CSPA \cite{strehl2003cluster}, HGPA \cite{strehl2003cluster}, MCLA \cite{strehl2003cluster}, DREC \cite{zhou2019ensemble}, LinkClueE \cite{iam2010linkclue,iam2011link}, ARA1 \cite{mirkin2013least}, ARA2 \cite{mirkin2013least}, Borda \cite{sevillano2007bordaconsensus}, Cvote \cite{ayad2010voting}, Vote \cite{dimitriadou2002combination}, ECPCS\_MC \cite{huang2018enhanced}, and ECPCS\_HC \cite{huang2018enhanced}, respectively.
+For the image datasets, we copied the ranking lists of the image clustering methods from {\url{https://paperswithcode.com/}}, which reflects the state-of-the-art performance on the datasets. {Note that because self-supervised deep learning based methods explore strong handcrafted features from augmented data \cite{chen2020simple}, we omit them from the experiments to maintain the fairness of the comparison.} For the small-scale Dermatology and New-Thyroid datasets that deep learning methods usually do not handle with, we compared with 12 representative clustering ensemble methods, see Supplementary Material for the referenced methods.
 All these clustering ensemble methods are meta-clustering functions, which can be used jointly with any base clusterings, such as k-means or spectral clustering.
 Here we took 40 k-means clusterings as the base clusterings for each meta-clustering function.
 Like many clustering ensemble methods, e.g. \cite{fred2005combining}, we selected the number of clusters of each k-means base clustering randomly from a range of $[2c, 10c]$.
-For the 20-Newsgroups text corpus, we compared with 9 text clustering methods: four probabilistic models, including PLSI \cite{papadimitriou2000latent}, LDA \cite{blei2003latent}, LapPLSI \cite{cai2008modeling}, and LTM \cite{cai2009probabilistic}; four nonnegative matrix factorization methods, including SPA \cite{gillis2013fast}, SNPA \cite{gillis2014successive}, XRAY \cite{kumar2013fast}, AnchorFree \cite{fu2018anchor}; as well as one deep learning based method, i.e. DFPA \cite{henao2015deep}.
+For the 20-Newsgroups text corpus, we compared with 9 text clustering methods, see \cite{wang2021deep} for the referenced methods.
 Besides, k-means clustering are also provided as a baseline.
 Because k-means clustering suffers from bad local minima, we ran k-means clustering on each dataset for 100 times, and pick one that has the minimum objective value.
 All reported results are average ones over 5 independent runs.